tannerryan/ecpush/README.md

 ## License
-Copyright (c) 2018, Tanner Ryan.
+Copyright (c) 2018 Tanner Ryan.
 All rights reserved.
-Use of this source code is governed by a BSD 2-clause license that can be found in the LICENSE file.
+Use of this source code is governed by a MIT license that can be found in the LICENSE file.

-Sean Treadway's Go RabbitMQ client library is also under the a BSD 2-clause license.
+Sean Treadway's Go RabbitMQ client library is under a BSD 2-clause license.
 Once again, all rights reserved.